jackskepticeye/Sales-Data-Analysis-with-Pandas/README.md

 # Sales-Data-Analysis-with-Pandas

-We use Python Pandas & Python Matplotlib to analyze and answer business questions about 12 months worth of sales data.
+I use Python Pandas & Python Matplotlib to analyze and answer business questions about 12 months worth of sales data.
 The data contains hundreds of thousands of electronics store purchases broken down by month, product type, cost, purchase address, etc.

-We start by cleaning our data.
+I start by cleaning the data.
 Tasks during this section include:

 1) Drop NaN values from DataFrame
 2) Removing rows based on a condition
 3) Change the type of columns (to_numeric, to_datetime, astype)

-Once we have cleaned up our data a bit, we move the data exploration section.
-In this section we explore 5 high level business questions related to our data:
+Once I have cleaned up the data a bit, I move to the data exploration section.
+In this section I explore 5 high level business questions related to our data:

 1) What was the best month for sales?
 How much was earned that month?
 2) What city sold the most product?